 For further instructions about the amount of the credit that is available, the carry forward provisions and how to calculate these credits, see Montana Form DCAC.
-When you claim these credits, you will have to include a copy of Form DCAC with your tax return.
+When you claim these credits, include a copy of Form DCAC with your tax return.

-Line 16 - Historic Property Preservation Credit
+Line 17 - Historic Property Preservation Credit

 You can claim a credit against your income tax liability for your own qualified rehabilitation expenditures.
 The allowable Montana credit is 25% of the federal rehabilitation credit provided for in IRC Section 47(a)(2).
 The credit may not be allocated between spouses unless the property is used by a small business corporation or a partnership in which they are shareholders or partners.
-When you claim this credit, you will have to include a copy of your federal Form 3468 with your tax return.
+When you claim this credit, include a copy of your federal Form 3468 with your tax return.
 If the federal credit was transferred to you, the owner who transferred it, not you, has to claim the Montana credit.